Matterhorn-ADA/Matterhorn-ADA.github.io/index.md

 Analysing the semantics of a document through the words is computationally expensive.
 We try to overcome the computational hurdle by predicting the emotions of a document by a simpler collection of features, such as the location of the event, who reported it, what kind of event was it, where there religious concerns, how many people were implicated, etc. That allows to see whether the emotional reaction of the news can already be predicted by just knowing basic facts of an event.
-The emotional reaction we use in the model is the tone given to the news paper article that we disretized into four categories.
+The emotional reaction we use in the model is the tone given to the news paper article that we discretized into five categories.
 {: style="text-align: justify"}

 <p align="center">